mattcce/equisight-backend/README.md

 ```

 **Note:**
-If market is closed, it will return the intraday data from the latest trading day
+- If market is closed, it will return the intraday data from the latest trading day
+- Currently only tickers on US, Singapore, Hong Kong, London, and Tokyo Stock Exchanges are supported

 ### Ticker Financial Metrics